Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/ofrecord.md

 Firstly let's explain the above important data types in details：

-* OFRecord: the instantiated object of OFRecord, which can be used to store all datas that need to be serialized.
+* OFRecord: the instantiated object of OFRecord, which can be used to store all data that need to be serialized.
 It is composed of many key-value pairs of string->Feature;

 * Feature: can store one of the data type including BytesList, FloatList, DoubleList, Int32List, Int64List;